ElliotTrapp/join-the-siege/README.md

 ## Improvements

-[] Logging
+- Logging
-[] Exception handling
-[] Add logic for processing empty files, empty files with no extension, empty files with no name [] Add support for new industries
-[] Classify other things about the file, industry, users, suggestions, etc.
-[] Allow different upload strategies, single file, zipped file, S3 path, Google Drive, etc.
-[] Comments/docstrings
-[] Actual documentation
-[] Host documentation somewhere
-[] Better use of standard library
+- Comments
-[] Type hints
+- Type hints
-[] More endpoints
-[] Deploying to cloud
-[] Training a classifier, include content of file
+[] Setup CI/CD pipeline for automatic testing and deployment [] Add docker
+- Tests for list_file_labels, list_file_embeddings remove_file_label, add_file_label, classify_files
-[] Support many more file formats (pdf, docx, etc.) and file types (invoice, taxes, iteneratory, etc.)
+- Overhaul README with examples, explanations, add possible future improvements like GUI, other ways to upload [] Exception handling, include note about getting embedding from OpenAI could be problem [x] Support many more file formats (pdf, docx, etc.) and file types (invoice, taxes, iteneratory, etc.)
-[] Setup CI/CD pipeline for automatic testing and deployment [] Refactor to make more maintainable and scalable
+[x] Refactor to make more maintainable and scalable [x] Better validation with guard statements
-[] Generating synthetic data
-[] Learn through data ingestion
-[] ElasticSearch?
-[] Adding a database
-[] Better validation, guard statements
-[] More tests
-[] Adding a GUI
-[] Adding an endpoint to define new data/train
+[x] Adding an endpoint to define new data/train
-[] No downtime on app for new training
-[] Add docker
-[] Users can generate new embeddings by asking an LLM
+[x] No downtime on app for adding or removing industries [x] Users can generate new embeddings by asking an LLM

 ## Supported File Formats

+There are several supported file formats.
+Neither file name nor extension is required to be anything specific.

 - pdf
 - jpg